kadaster-labs/solid-quest-mock-overheid-server/README.md

 ## Example Credentials
 The properties in the credentials originate from the Zorgeloos Vastgoed ontology [[1](https://taxonomie.zorgeloosvastgoed.nl/zv/nl/), [2](https://github.com/bp4mc2/bp4mc2-zvg/blob/master/informatiemodel/rdf/ontologie.ttl)], with an added _webID_ property.
-The context for the properties used in the credentials can be found in `/public/contexts/`.
+The context for the properties used in the credentials can be found in `/public/contexts/` in VC API ([link](https://github.com/kadaster-labs/solid-quest-koek-vc-api/tree/main/public/contexts)).

 ### BRP - IdentificatieCredential
 An identification credential contains the following: